k3ssen/GeneratorBundle/Resources/doc/configuration.md

             default: false
         # You can add more attributes to your liking.

-    ask_voter: true  #use false if you don't want to be bothered with this question.
+    ask_use_voter: true  #use false if you don't want to be bothered with this question.
     use_voter_default: true #Default option for whether or not voters should be used.
+    ask_use_write_actions: true  #use false if you don't want to be bothered with this question.
+    use_write_actions_default: true #Default option for whether or not write actions (new, edit, delete) should be used.
     ask_controller_subdirectory: true  #use false if you don't want to be bothered with the question what subdirectory a controller should use
-    default_controller_subdirectory: null  #what subdirectory controllers should use by default.
+    controller_subdirectory_default: null  #what subdirectory controllers should use by default.
 ```

-Please note that some options have dependencies on other bundles.
+Note that some options have dependencies on other bundles.
 For instance,  `SecurityBundle` is required to use voters.
 If that
 bundle isn't enabled, then no voter will be generated, no matter the configured
 settings.